julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 I’ll take lesbians over thespians any day.

 **Mia:**
 Are those the two options?
+Do I have to pick one?

 Ok, honestly?
 This is all just stuff that I found on Wikipedia.
-It’s not like I walk around knowing things about Greek tragedy, or “the lyric I.” Well I do now, but I didn’t before…
+It’s not like I walk around knowing things about Greek tragedy, or “the lyric I.” Well, I didn’t before.

 So Thespis invents tragedy.
 A one-man show.
 But then Aeschylus introduces dialogue, a second actor — and it’s been all downhill from there.
 Shakespeare will start you off with thunder, lightning, and three witches — I wish we had that kind of budget — *[does Josie knock over a thunder sheet?]* but then, they’re basically nobody.
 It’s a play about some Scottish asshole, who goes around killing everyone.
 The witches are just… extra.